StewartDouglas/doc-ics-calendar/README.md

 doc-ics-calendar
 ================

-A node.js program that maintains an .ics calendar for computing students at Imperial.
+A node.js program that maintains an online .ics calendar for computing students at Imperial.

+##Dependancies

+sax & xmldoc